 These sly animals scratch the bloom, pull and bend the whole plant, eventually messing up the entire garden.

 Moreover, nocturnal animals like rats and opossums chew parts of plants’ roots, sometimes making them hollow and causing plants to wilt.

-You can spray the seeds and foliage with cayenne pepper to prevent these burrowing creatures from chewing the plant.
+You can spray the seeds and foliage with cayenne pepper repellent to prevent these burrowing creatures from chewing the plant.
 Or, just scatter some garlic around the plant, as the smell makes rabbits and fluffy squirrels run away.